 Negatives: sometimes very unorganised and some class teachers were unclear on what was required.
 I didn't like some of the units but they were core units so needed to be completed.
 Also, I wish we could have done prac or some simulated prac on campus

 My advice to future students is: study hard.
 I slacked off and I had to work harder to catch up.
 Not all units are interesting but just push through because its worth it at the end.

 Positives: Great gain of knowledge in the field of psychology even if it's basic level

-My advice to future students is: Be sure about course structure and study plan before enrol
+My advice to future students is: Be on top of your work!

 I'm doing arts/science double degree.

 Positives: Better Understanding of what and how and why it is the way it is.
 And provides a hope for further research into a greater world of science